skendrew/skendrew.github.io/outreach.md

 ## Astronomy Hack Days and .Astronomy

-The [.Astronomy](http://www.dotastronomy.com) conferences, led by Oxford astronomer and TED Fellow [Dr. Rob Simpson](http://www.twitter.com/orbitingfrog), bring together scientists and educators to share ideas and collaborate on innovative computing projects for astronomy to leverage the immense potential of modern computers and the web.
-Over the years .Astronomy has created a growing community of astronomers who think and work creatively on new ways of exploiting the web for science.
-I organised the 2009 and 2012 instalments of .Astronomy, and in 2014 I hosted a [software hack day](http://arxiv.org/abs/1408.1278) at the [SPIE](http://www.spie.org) conference on Astronomical Telescopes & Instrumentation in Montreal.
+The [.Astronomy](http://www.dotastronomy.com) conferences, led for 7 years by Oxford astronomer and TED Fellow [Dr. Rob Simpson](http://www.twitter.com/orbitingfrog) (now at Google), bring together scientists and educators to share ideas and collaborate on innovative computing projects for astronomy to leverage the immense potential of modern computers and the web.
+Over the years .Astronomy has created a growing community of astronomers who think and work creatively on new ways of exploiting the web for science, and as part of the conference we organised the first astronomy-themed hack days.
+I organised the 2009 and 2012 instalments of .Astronomy.
+In 2014 I hosted a [software hack day](http://arxiv.org/abs/1408.1278) at the [SPIE](http://www.spie.org) conference on Astronomical Telescopes & Instrumentation in Montreal; I'll be helping to organise a similar event at the 2016 SPIE conference in Edinburgh.

 ## Citizen Science